Healthdirect Free Australian health advice you can count on.

 What to expect after cataract surgery

-Cataract surgery is an outpatient procedure and does not require an overnight stay.
-You should not drive until your vision has returned to normal so you will need someone to take you home.
+Cataract surgery is an outpatient procedure and does not require an overnight stay in hospital.
+You will need someone to take you home after cataract surgery.
+You should not drive until your vision has returned to normal.

-For a few weeks after the operation, you will need to avoid rubbing your eye and strenuous activity.
+For a few weeks after the operation, you will need to avoid rubbing your eye.
+Ask your doctor when you can go back to your usual activities.

 Learn more here about the development and quality assurance of healthdirect content.